 Part 10 (Installation Bootflag)

 When your computer has booted.
-You will be greet with Chameleon Bootloader (Enoch) that we have installed inside your pendrive.
-Now select the AMD_Installer (your pendrive) with keyboard arrow and type this
+You will be greeted with Chameleon Bootloader (Enoch) that we have installed inside your Pendrive.
+Now select the AMD_Installer (your Pendrive) with keyboard arrow and type this

 -v -x maxmem=4096 npci=0x3000 PCIRootUID=1 cpus=1

 That is the boot flag that we have to add to run the Pendrive macOS installation.